Category: Texas

 If you want to see a mountain lion or a black bear, you’ll need to head to the Chisos Mountain section of the park.
 We went into the visitor center there and they have a board with all of the wildlife sightings.
 There were more than I thought there would be.
 We didn’t get to see any, but we didn’t get to spend much time in this section of the park.
 Two weeks isn’t long enough to really see this park.

-I know, I know…these aren’t flowers, but they’re pretty enough to be!
+I couldn’t leave out the flowers.
+I didn’t see many…it is winter.
 I saw just as many pink and purple prickly pears as I did regular green ones.
 I like the pink the best.
+I was surprised by how many ocotillos we found at this park.
+Several had pretty red buds at the tops.

+Since Alex is pretty busy with school right now, I’ll go ahead and throw in the wildlife we saw too.
+We found this huge bee hive in Tuff Canyon.
+It was extremely active.
 We also finally got to see a javelina up close!
 This little guy wouldn’t turn around for me to get a better shot so you’re stuck with a picture of his tushy.
 We didn’t push it since these guys are rumored to run in packs of 15-25.
 We didn’t want a stampede on our hands.
 We also saw roadrunners, bobcats, and coyotes!

 There are those that will simply drive the paved roads of this park and call it good.
 They’ll miss most of the striking rock formations, the craggy ravines, spectacular vistas, and amazing river canyons.
 Maybe they’re intimidated by the stigma a desert carries of being a barren wasteland or perhaps it’s that all of the plants and animals aren’t soft and inviting.